tosi-n/Stroke-CPM/Misc/CPM.md

 ## Clinical Predictive Model classifier for stroke

-Stroke-CPM is a tool that takes information available about a patient and their observed predictive factors, and makes a prediction regarding their diagnosis and causal factors.
+Stroke-CPM is a tool that takes information available about a patient and their observed factors, and makes a prediction regarding their diagnosis and causal factors.

   - Diagnosis – detects presence of stroke currently
-  - Causal Factors – assess whether observed predictive factor(s) is/are
+  - Causal Factors – assess whether observed factor(s) is/are likely to
-    likely to be contributors to the development of stroke presently or in the future
+    be contributors to the development of stroke presently or in the future

 <br></br>